mkundeev/team-project-goit-final-fe/README.md

 ## Contibutors

 - Maksym Kundieiev (Team Leader)\
-Authorization and login through Google(@react-oauth/google and google-auth-library), setting the global state of the application and sending requests (Redux Toolkit).
+Authorization through Google(@react-oauth/google and google-auth-library), setting the global state of the application and sending requests (Redux Toolkit).
 Back-end documentation (swagger)
 - Yuliia Yavorska (Scrum Master)\
 Completed the Contacts page and the user's own account.
 Application footer and implemented a dark theme in the application with a custom button.
 - Vlad Kozak (Developer)\